adamsilver/fdpb/05-Inbox-Management.md

 ## Highlighting rows

 When a user clicks a checkbox it becomes checked.
 The user knows this because a tick (or check) appears inside the box.
-We might be tempted to do more.
-Specifically, we may be tempted to use Javascript to highlight the entire list item when the user checks the box.
+We might be tempted to use Javascript to highlight the entire list item.
+Don't fall into temptation to do more until user testing shows that users are struggling.

-As humans we seem hard wired to want more.
-More money, more friends, more cars, more credibitily, more followers, more responsibility, more power.
-Whatever it may be, we have an unhealthy obsession with it.

-A useful way to build software is to do the minimum, and test.
-There is even a special acronym for it: MVP.
-It stands for Minimal Viable Product.
-Simply put.
-Do the minimum, test.
+In software there is special acronym for this approach.
+MVP stands for Minimial Viable Product.
+Simply put, do the minimum, test.
 If it needs more, then do more.
-Testing proves that more is worth the investment.
+Testing proves that *more* is worth the investment.

-Mailchimp, who are well-known for their investment into usability testing don't both highlighting the row.
+Mailchimp, who are well-known for their investment into usability testing don't highlight the rows.
 The checkbox is enough:

 ![Mailchimp List](./images/mailchimp-list.png)

-We'll follow their lead and avoid the extra work, safe in the knowledge that we'll test this later on.
+We'll follow their lead and avoid the extra effort.
+More code is more opportunity for failure and more stuff to maintain.
+As designers, we should practice Dieter Ram's famous ethos *less, but better*.

 ## Submit buttons

-We now have a form, that enables the selection of emails to action.
-But what use is selection, if there is no way of actioning them.
-We need to add some buttons.
-One for each action: delete, archive, and marking spam.
+We have a form that enables the selection, but no actions to choose from?
+We need to add buttons for delete, archive, and marking spam.

+### Button location

+Traditionally, submit buttons are placed after the form fields.
+Up to now this is exactly what we've done.
+This made sense, as users typically have to answer the questions from top to bottom.
+And once they have finished answering the questions they can submit.

+With a form like this, the same logic doesn't necessarily follow.
+Users who wish to select and act on individual emails will probably not step through each and every checkbox.

+Moreover, placing the buttons at the bottom of a long list doesn't aid discoverability.
+For these reasons, it makes sense to place the buttons at the top.

+We might also duplicate the buttons at the bottom of the form.
+If the list is long, which might be unavoidable, then making users scroll back to the top seems lazy on our part.

+There is another option though.
+We can use CSS to enhance the buttons so that they are *sticky*.
+That is they will stay on screen even if users scroll.
+This is not something to do haphazardly though.
+Using sticky elements take up space and can be visually noisy, particuarly if users are in browsing mode.

+If you want to test this, make sure you do so on a wide range of browsers, screen sizes and users, performing different tasks: browsing and editing.

 ### Multiple buttons

-### Button location

-- At the top?
-- At the bottom too?

 --------